fieldsoftheworld/ftw-baselines/README.md

 # Experimentation
-For details on the experimentation process, see [Experimentation] section(./EXPERIMENTS.md).
+For details on the experimentation process, see [Experimentation section](./EXPERIMENTS.md).

 ## Notes